-This Father’s Day, we wanted to come up with a project that was easy, kid-friendly (we partnered once again with our friend Logan), and dad-approved.
+This Father’s Day, we wanted to come up with a project that was easy, kid-friendly, and dad-approved.
 Behold!
 The $5 birdhouse.

-I love this design because it’s so simple—all of the pieces come from a single board of cedar fencing, which is wonderful for many reasons.
-First, it’s fairly thin, which means not only easy to work with, but it’s lightweight and therefore easy to hang.
+I love this design because it’s so simple—all of the pieces are cut from a single board of cedar fencing, which is wonderful for many reasons.
+First, it’s fairly thin, which means it is not only easy to work with, but it’s lightweight and therefore easy to hang.
 Second, because it’s fencing material, it’s perfect for the outdoors.
-It’s naturally rot and bug-resistant, which means you don’t have to finish it.
+A cedar fence board is naturally rot and bug-resistant, which means you don’t have to finish it.
 Finally, it’s inexpensive!
 This project (which Todd discovered) only cost us $5.

 Before we got started, I did some research on Birds and Blooms, where I learned that bluebirds, house wrens, chickadees, tree swallows, and sparrows are the most common birds that use a birdhouse.
-I also learned that birds are far less picky than (but we've DIYed a house for bats, too).
+I also learned that birds are far less picky than bats (but we've DIYed a house for bats, too).
 You know the perch that’s often added below the hole on a birdhouse?
-Yeah, that’s totally unnecessary—birds are better at landing in a vertical hole than anyone gives them credit for.
+Yeah, it doesn't seem to be necessary—birds are better at landing in a vertical hole than anyone gives them credit for.
 You can add a dowel for a perch if you feel like it, but it’s not needed.

 Ready?
 Let’s get started!